groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0.11 (2019-09-16) =
+* ADDED New simple email builder option for users who'd rather use the WP editor instead of our email builder.
+* ADDED Show Premium SMTP options in email step during guided setup.
+* TWEAKED Shortened the tracking link markup
+* FIXED Email Browser view sometimes not loading email at correct height.

 = 2.0.10 (2019-09-14) =
 * ADDED Option to disable behaviour of the logged in user taking precedence over tracking link information.
 * ADDED Compatibility to extend the preferences center.